-Any student whose scholarship record shows a cumulative deficit of 12 or more grade points below a C average for all work undertaken in the college will be placed on probation.
+Any student whose scholarship record shows a cumulative deficit of 9 or more grade points below a C average for all college work undertaken will be placed on probation.
 Probationary status may be continued provided that the student does not increase his grade point deficiency.
+Probationary status will be continued until the student reduces his grade point deficiency to 8 or less.